Dueling RL: Reinforcement Learning with Trajectory Preferences: Preference-Based Learning with Known Model

 \subsection{Algorithm and Analysis}

-We are now ready to state the preference-based method with known model, shown in Algorithm~\ref{alg:rrl}.
-Before any interaction or feedback, we initialize identical data matrices $\V_1 = \overline \V_1 = \kappa\lambda \I_d$, $\lambda > 0$ being a regularization parameter. $\V_t$, as defined before, is designed to track the exact covariates used in the maximum likelihood estimation. $\overline \V_t$ on the other hand tracks a similar quantity, but instead uses the expected features under a given policy.
+We are now ready to state the Logistic Preference based Reinforcement Learning (LPbRL) algorithm with known model, shown in Algorithm~\ref{alg:rrl}.
+Before any interaction or feedback, we initialize identical data matrices $\V_1 = \overline \V_1 = \kappa\lambda \I_d$, $\lambda > 0$ being a regularization parameter. $\V_t$, as defined before, is designed to track the exact covariates used in the maximum likelihood estimation. $\overline \V_t$ (Line~\ref{line::vtbar}) on the other hand tracks a similar quantity, but instead uses the expected features under a given policy.